 Since then the market has changed from one where perhaps 80% of all quality touring bikes (maybe 95%+ in the UK) were made in Reynolds 531, to one where where none are.
 So time for an overview to help all those confused by the plethora of tubing types now available.

 What can the Ridgeback Expedition offer?
 (Updated for 2017 - see below)

 Sadly Ridgeback inform me that for 2017 the Expedition is to be updated with Hydraulic disc brakes.
-Though lovely to use these have no place on an expedition tourer - too easy to damage, impossible to get spares or 'bodge' on tour in Europe let alone outside... - Manufacturers Website
+Though lovely to use these aren't a great idea on a true expedition tourer - too easy to damage, difficult to get spares or 'bodge' on tour in Europe let alone outside... - Manufacturers Website